 MOD EUR/XXA9/7

-Note p) These sub-bands, except the frequencies referred to in Notes j), n) and o), may be used for the initial testing and the possible future introduction within the maritime mobile service of new digital technologies.
-Stations using these sub-bands for this purpose shall not cause harmful interference to, and shall not claim protection from, other stations operating in accordance with Article 5..
+Note p) These sub-bands, except the frequencies referred to in Notes i), j), n) and o), may be used for digitally modulated emissions for maritime mobile service ( e.g. as described in Recommendation ITU-R 1798).
+The provision of No. 15.8 applies.

 Reasons: This footnote designates the sub bands where digital technologies, e.g. as described in Recommendation ITU-R 1798, could be used.